Navigating Student Financial Aid

 Students who have received a financial aid eligibility notification, have completed all requirements for the disbursement of funds, and have concerns about the ability to purchase books, should contact Student Financial Services.
 Students whose financial aid eligibility has not been determined, should contact Student Financial Aid.

-We understand that families across the country are being impacted by the current COVID-19 pandemic, and we are committed to working with applicants and their families.
-COVID-19 represents a significant and rapidly evolving challenge to public health and the economy, but one for which we don’t fully understand the ramifications.
+Many families have been impacted by the current pandemic.
 As additional resources are identified to further assist families, we will examine extenuating circumstances that have impacted families’ abilities to contribute toward college costs.

 In the event of another extenuating circumstance or dramatic change to a family’s finances that has not been previously described in a student’s financial aid application, a student may send a written request for reconsideration.
 The request must provide a detailed explanation of the financial circumstance and its associated monetary value, and should include relevant supporting documentation.
 Such requests should be addressed to the Committee on Scholarships and Student Aid at firstname.lastname@example.org.
 The Committee responds to all correspondence within a reasonable period of time (generally within two weeks of receipt, unless substantial documentation is required).
 We appreciate your patience during this time.